Skip to main content

 Most platforms ship 8-bit color at 4:2:0 chroma, at bitrates calibrated more than a decade ago for the average broadband connection of the time.
 Your TV can resolve smoother gradients, deeper color, and finer texture than that signal carries.
 The difference is not subtle once you have seen it.

-Our dual-layer pipeline ships the same 90-minute master as a 30 to 38 GB file.
-Forty percent smaller than AV1 at the same perceptual quality.
+Our dual-layer pipeline ships the same 90-minute master as a 30 to 38 GB file: master-quality delivery at a fraction of the bitrate the full master would otherwise require.
 Patent pending, running on consumer silicon.

 Side-by-side: the same scene at master quality on the left, smooth gradients and sharp edges, and at typical streaming on the right, with visible color banding in the sky and chroma bleeding around fine detail.